-These initiatives are intended to improve awareness of GCC on both the national and international level.
-It also serves as a strategy to increase enrollment and revenue generating opportunities and reducing financial dependence on the Government of Guam.
-GCC needs to pursue a variety of ways to improve and strengthen its revenue generating opportunities, including aggressive grant-writing and pursuing endowment programs for the College.
-For all these initiatives, specific performance metrics are to be established to measure success in improving local, regional and international awareness of the "GCC Brand".
+These initiatives are intended to improve awareness of GCC on both the national and international levels.
+They also serve as a strategy to increase enrollment and revenue generating opportunities and reduce financial dependence on the Government of Guam.
+GCC needs to pursue a variety of ways to improve and strengthen its revenue generating opportunities, including aggressive grant-writing and pursuit of endowment programs for the College.
+For all these initiatives, specific performance metrics are to be established to measure success in improving local, regional and international awareness of the "GCC brand."